r-lehmann/about/docs/writing-samples.md

 **Summary of my contributions**:

 I'm currently working on revamping and rewriting a lot of legacy content.
-But those two pages are mostly completely new content that I've created from scratch.
+But those two pages are new content that I've created from scratch.
 The homepage is an example of the care I put into page design and the feature experimentation demonstrates the importance I place on getting developers to sucessfully build code as early on in their experience as possible.

 ## Sample 2: Immersive Stream for XR from Google Cloud